China's Mars rover travels 585 meters on red planet

 BEIJING, July 23 (Xinhua) -- China's Mars rover Zhurong has traveled 585 meters on the surface of the red planet as of Friday, according to the Lunar Exploration and Space Program Center of the China National Space Administration.

-On Friday, the Mars orbiter marked its first anniversary of working in orbit about 378 million km away from Earth.
+On Friday, the Mars orbiter marked its first anniversary of operation.
+Now it is about 378 million km away from Earth.
 The delay of its one-way communication was around 21 minutes, said the center.

 Both the rover and orbiter are working in normal conditions, with their subsystems operating normally.